ItsT3K/pixel-racks/README.md

 ## Can I make my own?
 Of course!
 The standard dimensions of 1RU is 182x19.
 The height however can change depending on how many RU the device your making is.
 And if you create one, feel free to contribute!
+Did you make one that looks better? yay!
+Feel free to contribute it!

 ## Credits
 * Audio gear - ItsT3K